11ty/11ty-website/docs/plugins.md

 * [eleventy-plugin-typeset](https://www.npmjs.com/package/eleventy-plugin-typeset) by [Johan Brook](https://www.johanbrook.com/) will make your typography nicer.
 * [eleventy-plugin-yamldata](https://www.npmjs.com/package/eleventy-plugin-yamldata) by [Sungkwang Lee](https://gwangyi.github.io/) will allow you to use a yaml file as local data file.
 * [@shawnsandy/npm_info](https://www.npmjs.com/package/@shawnsandy/npm_info) by [Shawn Sandy](https://github.com/shawn-sandy) will provide you with package detail for an npm package or GitHub info.
+* [@shawnsandy/npm_info](https://www.npmjs.com/package/@shawnsandy/npm_info) by [Shawn Sandy](https://github.com/shawn-sandy) will provide you with package detail for an npm package or GitHub info.
+* [eleventy-xml-plugin](https://www.npmjs.com/package/eleventy-xml-plugin) by [Jeremias Menichelli](https://jeremenichelli.io) adds Liquid filters used for sitemap and RSS/feed file generation.
 * [**Search for `eleventy-plugin` on `npm`**](https://www.npmjs.com/search?q=eleventy-plugin)